Image via Canva

 A meme file photo

-In turn, given reasonable suspicions that there is likely nowhere near $35 million in other reserves available to tap to mitigate the CY 2027 levy, not to mention threadbare Stabilization Fund reserves now below to well below Massachusetts Department of Revenue and the city’s credit rating reviewer Standard and Poor’s expectations, ugly is looking likely for property taxpayers in 2027.
+In turn, given reasonable suspicions that there is likely nowhere near $35 million in other reserves available to tap to mitigate the CY 2027 property tax levy, not to mention that threadbare Stabilization Fund reserves are now below to well below Massachusetts Department of Revenue and the city’s credit rating reviewer Standard and Poor’s expectations, ugly is looking likely for property taxpayers in 2027.

 Serious ugly.